oaimli/oaimli.github.io/index.md

 Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive summarization, emphasizing the understanding of intricate semantics and textual relationships.

 - Abstractive summarization with an understanding of intricate text relationships
-- Sequence-to-sequence learning (seq2seq) for processing lengthy and multiple documents
+- Effective and efficient language learning for lengthy and multiple documents
-- Pre-trained large language models (PLMs) and their collaborative learning
+- Large language models (LLMs) for specific domains and tasks, and collaborative learning
-- Data-efficient methods for training and inference of PLMs for text generation
+- Data-efficient methods for training and inference of LLMs for text generation

 ### Selected Publications